-Years of research on children's learning and development document the many benefits of play for children's intellectual, naeyc Accredited Program olay are actively involved in social, emotional, physical, and language development.
+Years of research on children's learning and development document the many benefits of play for children's intellectual, social, emotional, physical, and language development.
 Children at play are actively involved in creating themes, exploring, and establishing environments, solving problems, and developing shared understandings.